LSBUSGP/NewInputSystem/README.md

 ## Other gamepad input

 You can also directly read the right stick with `Gamepad.current.rightStick.value` or the dpad either as a stick input or the individual buttons.
-Each button can be read as `isPressed`, `wasPressedThisFrame`, `wasReleasedThisFrame`, and `value` which will be the pressure applied to the button if the controller button is pressure sensative.
+Each button can be read as `isPressed`, `wasPressedThisFrame`, `wasReleasedThisFrame`, and `value` which will be the pressure applied to the button if the controller button is pressure sensitive.

 You can also refer to buttons directly such as:
 - `Gamepad.current.aButton`